kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/03_Requirements/README.md

 In case you're using a windows laptop, then you'll need to track down and install these software, you can also try using [chocolatey](https://chocolatey.org/) which is the windows equivalent of brew.
 There are some other softwares that you need to install, we'll cover them later in the course.

-## Workstation hardware requirements
+## Workstation Hardware Requirements

 In a small number of videos I will be using Vagrant to run multiple virtual machines on my workstation.
 So you need to have a have reasonably specced workstation if you want to follow along, ideally 16GB of RAM and a quad core processor.
 Also about 10 GB of disk available disk storage.
+In case you don't have that then you can skip and just the videos instead.

 ## Post install tasks